smarthomeNG/plugins/user_doc.rst

 OpenWeatherMap
 ==============

-Das Plugin dient zum Empfang der Wetterinformationen von OpenWeatherMap (https://openweathermap.org/).
+This Plugin is used to receive weather information via OpenWeatherMap (https://openweathermap.org/).

-Unterstützt werden aktuell die APIs:
+The following APIs of OpenWeatherMap are supported:

 - weather
 - forecast